 Head west on Highway 287 and south on Highway 28 you’ll see some of the most gorgeous Wyoming landscapes, you’ll be traveling through what’s called South Pass.
 This is also the half way point of the journey west.
 Hopefully, you’ll get to witness the graceful antelopes bounce through the sage.
 Make sure to stop at some of the roadside pull offs where you experience both the past and present.

 Next you’ll want to make your way over to Montpelier, Idaho and visit the National Oregon/California Trail Center.
 This is a living-history center, which sits directly on the site of the historic Clover Creek Encampment on the Oregon Trail.
 The center contains displays and artifacts and depicts the pioneers’ journey along the trail.

 Fort Hall is just a short drive from Montpelier but it would have taken the pioneers several days to get there.
-The fort was originally used as a fur trading post but soon because important to the pioneer.
-They had been travelling for weeks since a resupply and hundreds of thousands of immigrants made use of Fort Hall.
+The fort was originally used as a fur trading post but soon became a major resupply center for the pioneers.
+They had been traveling for weeks since a resupply and hundreds of thousands of immigrants made use of Fort Hall.

 Keep cruising along, pioneer, we are almost there!

 Just west on I84 is Three Island Crossing.
 This was a major point for the pioneers.
 It was here where they had to decide on whether or not to cross the dangerous Snake River.
 If you remember from the Oregon Trail game many pioneers never made it across.